milton-online/alexa-scdc-bin-collections/README.md

 ## Running the test suite

-To run the test suite, navigate to the root directory of the checkout and run:
+To run the test suite, navigate to the lambda directory of the checkout and run:

-`NODE_PATH=lambda/node_modules mocha`
+`npm test`

 # Author